-As at 2014, Canada was being counted as the seventh largest distributor of seafood with US, China and Japan topping the list.
+As of 2014, Canada was being counted as the seventh-largest distributor of seafood with the US, China and Japan topping the list.
 The exportation of seafood from Canada was not well sustainable due to limited species tracking.

 One of the major seafood in Canada is Fish

 The Canadian fish industry is a major contributor to the growth of the economy.
-As at 2016 the industry exported about 6.6 billion dollars worth of fish.
+As of 2016, the industry exported about 6.6 billion dollars worth of fish.
 This fish industry has employed approximately 72,000 persons into the industry.

 As of 2015, this sector generated more than $1billion in GDP.
-The Department of Fisheries and Oceans are in charge of the management and overseeing if the Canada’s aquatic resources.
+The Department of Fisheries and Oceans are in charge of the management and overseeing of Canada’s aquatic resources.
 They tend to work with the fishermen to maintain the oceans and ensure its sustainability also.

 How is Fish being processed in Canada?

 This advanced processing includes filleting, freezing, curing and canning.
 This process aids preservation in a healthy manner.
-Using this method, transporting the product over long distance is possible.
+Using this method, transporting the product over long distances is possible.

 Some of the different varieties of freshwater fish imported to Canada include trout, tilapia, and catfish.
 In 2020, over 73 million Canadian dollars of trout were imported to Canada.
 Canada’s main freshwater fish exports in that year were whitefish, pickerel, and perch.